wezm/decentralised-social/docs/development/API/admin_api.md

 - Params: none
 - Response:
   - On failure:
-    - 400 Bad Request `"To use this endpoint you need to enable configuration from database."`
+    - 400 Bad Request `"You must enable configurable_from_database in your config file."`

 ```json
 {}